matheger/matheger.github.io/_pages/python.md

 # The Bad & The Ugly

-Okay, on to some silly stuff.
+Okay, enough of the serious stuff.
+Here's some of the promised silly junk.

 ## Identity Crisis